Iran fired cluster munitions at Israeli civilians. So did the US in Iraq, and Israel in Lebanon — at far greater scale, with no legal consequence.

 The Label Arrived Before the Analysis Did

-The US and Israel Have Used These Weapons — at Far Greater Scale
+The US and Israel Used the Same Weapons — at Greater Scale

 Three Weapons, One Visual Signature

 With that context established, the technical argument matters — not because Iranian cluster munition use should be deprioritized, but because sloppy identification of individual footage clips weakens the very accountability framework being invoked.
-Three distinct weapons produce visually similar footage under nighttime, compressed, low-resolution conditions, and confident attribution of any single clip to any one of them requires more than pattern recognition.
+Three distinct weapons produce visually similar footage under nighttime, compressed, low-resolution conditions, and confident attribution of any single clip requires more than pattern recognition.

 Iran’s MaRV Capability Is Confirmed — MIRV Is Contested

-Iran’s Khorramshahr-4 carries a warhead capable of dispensing up to 80 submunitions.
-Iranian state media and IRGC Commander Hajizadeh have described this as “multiple-warhead capability.”
-CSIS’s Missile Threat database notes this claim is “most likely a reference to a submunitions warhead, rather than MIRV technology” — but also that the Khorramshahr-4’s mid-course navigation correction system enables trajectory adjustment outside the atmosphere, a capability beyond simple cluster delivery.
-The Emad carries a confirmed maneuverable reentry vehicle.
-JINSA confirmed Russian assistance in upgrading the Khorramshahr’s lethality.
+CSIS Missile Threat notes the Khorramshahr-4’s multiple-warhead claim is “most likely a reference to a submunitions warhead, rather than MIRV technology” — but also that its mid-course navigation correction system enables trajectory adjustment outside the atmosphere, a capability beyond simple cluster delivery.
+JINSA reporting confirmed Russian assistance in upgrading the Khorramshahr’s lethality.
 US and Israeli intelligence say Iran has no operational MIRVs.
 Both have obvious institutional incentive to downplay Iranian capability.
-The honest position is that Iran’s weapons occupy a complex spectrum between area-saturation submunitions and precision-maneuvering reentry bodies that the cluster bomb label collapses into a single misleading category.
+Iran’s weapons occupy a spectrum between area-saturation submunitions and precision-maneuvering reentry bodies that the “cluster bomb” label collapses into a single misleading category.

 Platforms Transmit Legibility, Not Accuracy